 The Best Smart Coffee Machine In 2022

-This article is about the best smart coffee machine, you won’t find any info here about stupid coffee machines, or scruffy ones, only smart coffee machines will do.
+This post is about the best smart coffee makeking equipment, you won’t find any info here about stupid coffee machines, or scruffy ones, only smart coffee machines will do.

-OK, I’m kidding, clearly smart coffee makeking tool in this context doesn’t mean that it needs to have a Masters level, or that it must wear a shirt and tie, of course, we’re talking about smart in a slightly different context.
+OK, I’m kidding, clearly smart coffee makeking tool in this context doesn’t mean that it should have a Masters level, or that it should wear a shirt and tie, of course, we’re talking about smart in a slightly different context.

 Photo showing a smart coffee makeking tool with mortarboard cap.